-After submitting your CV or applying to jobs on their website, recruiters will contact you if there is a suitable match and potential job opportunity.
-Additionally, recruiters may reach out to arrange a preliminary interview to find out what your career aspirations and motivations are, and where you fit into an organisation for your current role.
-Once a successful job match has been made, they may provide interview coaching and help you negotiate a compensation package with your prospective employer.
-When working with a recruitment agency, you can be assured that someone is following up on your application.
+After submitting your CV or applying to jobs on their website, recruiters will contact you if there is a suitable match or potential job opportunity.
+Also, recruiters may reach out to arrange a preliminary interview to find out what your career aspirations and motivations are, and where you fit into an organisation for your current role.
+Once a successful job match has been found, and you have an interview session scheduled with your prospective employer, recruiters may provide interview coaching and help you negotiate a compensation package with your prospective employer.
+When working with a recruitment agency, you know that someone is following up on your application.

 Remember that working with a recruiter is a two-way street.
-You’ll need to build a good professional relationship with whoever you work with.
-Help recruiters help you by making yourself employable – this means completing basic tasks such as updating your CV or cleaning up your LinkedIn profile.
-You may also need to be flexible by broadening your criteria for the new job and by being willing to compromise on interview timings.
+You’ll need to build a good professional relationship with your recruiter.
+And you can help recruiters help you by making yourself employable – this means completing basic tasks such as updating your CV or cleaning up your LinkedIn profile.
+You may also need to be flexible by broadening your criteria for the new job and being willing to compromise on interview timings.

 Get the most out of a recruitment agency

-There are many reasons why those searching for jobs apply through a recruitment agency, but the main reason is because they can tap on the wealth of information and experience recruitment agencies have from working with companies across different industries and sectors.
-As companies outsource hiring to recruitment agencies, they not only do the job hunting for you, but have access to job vacancies that may not be advertised elsewhere.
+There are many reasons why those searching for jobs apply through a recruitment agency.
+The main reason is that recruitment agencies can tap on the wealth of information and experience they have from working with companies across different industries and sectors.
+As companies outsource hiring to recruitment agencies, they not only do the job hunting for you but have access to job vacancies that may not be advertised elsewhere.
 The best part is, recruitment agencies are free to use by job-seekers.

-Besides obtaining invaluable information about the job market and possible career pathways that may not be obvious to other job seekers, you can also get insight into hiring requirements that are not listed nor obvious in job advertisements, preparing you for your interview with a prospective employer and increasing your chance of getting hired.
+On top of that, you can also get insights into hiring requirements that are not listed or obvious in job advertisements.
+That would prepare you for your interview with a prospective employer and increase your chances of getting hired.

 Looking for a career change?
-Michael Page is a recruitment agency in Singapore that has brought job seekers and employers for 40 years.
-Start off by signing up for job alerts and get new jobs that match your search criteria sent to your inbox.
+Start by signing up for job alerts and get new jobs that match your search criteria sent to your inbox.
 You can then apply directly with our consultants for the jobs that are most suitable for you.